-How To Find Best Hostels
+How To Find And Book Hostels In Japan

 Some hostels have separate accommodations for males and females, while others have some or all shared rooms.
 Dormitory rooms with double-storey bunk beds are most common, and usually are shared by four to eight people.
 Shared facilities often include a shared lounge, laundry room, toilets, bathrooms, and kitchen that is equipped with simple cooking tools.
 The shared lounge is usually equipped with a television, WIFI and a computer for all to use.
 Most hostels now have lockers and vending machines with a variety of drinks and snacks.